PySimpleGUI/PySimpleGUI/readme.md

   <img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/GettingOverThe%20GUILearningBar.jpg" width="600px">
 </p>

-The results have been fascinating to witness and it's been touching to read the accounts of the journeys of users.
+The results have been fascinating to witness, and it's been touching to read the accounts of users' journeys.

 Nothing prepared me for the emails that started to arrive soon after the first release of PySimpleGUI.
-They are heartwarming and heartbreaking tales of life-long dreams of creating a program that required a GUI.
+They are heartwarming and heartbreaking tales of life-long dreams of creating a program that requires a GUI.
 Some made a few attempts, giving up each time.
-Others never started once they started to research what was required.
+Others never started once they started to research what was needed.

 After recounting the varied and long road to finding PySimpleGUI, the stories became similar.
 They each found success and expressed joy and gratitude.
 The joy expressed in these messages was unlike anything I had encountered in the entirety of career in the computing field.